kuptan/terraform-operator/README.md

   retryLimit: 2
 ```

-For more example on how to use this CRD, check the [samples](./config/samples)
+For more examples on how to use this CRD, check the [samples](./config/samples)